younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  6. Right now, Input Model, it support `DATA` and `TRK` format, Input Image (DTI image), it supports `NII` and `.NII.GZ`.
 In this case, I just check the GZ format, actually, NII.GZ is compressed version of NII.
     It is fine whether the suffix of the file name is low case or up case.

+*6/25/2014
+ 1. When I load the data, and find My former Nii Loader has some problem, the first the position is not coordinate with each other.
+And I have already fixed it [Test/LocalNii/nii.html](https://younyzhu.github.com/Composition_Visualization/Test/LocalNii/nii.html)
+ 2. After Loading the data, the coordinate should be coordinate with the existing model.
+     Two way can sloved this:
+          (1). when re-loading the data model, we should re-set the data model and the 3 image model
+          (2).
+Just applying the transform matrix to the loaded image data plane

 **Till now incluse files**